 Beat the butter until just creamy, but not fluffed up.

-Thirdly, add the flour.
+Thirdly, add the flour, we use a sifter at this point.
 Make sure you mix the flour in with as little effort as possible until it’s just combined and has formed clumps.
 If you’re using a mixer, you should use it on as low a setting as possible; better still do this by hand.

 From this point, it’s time to get your hands dirty!
-Use your hands to bring the dough together, but don’t overwork it.
+Use your hands to bring the dough together, but don’t overwork it and try and use your hands as little as possible.
 You’re not making bread!

 Just gently fold it together and then tip it out onto your worktop or board to form a ball.